akinsho/dotfiles/README.md

 ### Setup

 I manage my setup using [dotbot](https://github.com/anishathalye/dotbot).
-To setup symlinks run `./install` in the root directory of the repository
+To set up symlinks run `./install` in the root directory of the repository

 This package manages symlinking my config files to the correct directories.